 This course involved the study needed to become a dental billing and coding specialist.
-With emphasis on terminology, diagnostic and procedural codes, students will have the knowledge to properly interpret dental records and prepare dental insurance claims.
-Students will prepare to become an integral member of the dental team with knowledge in administrative skills, such as treatment scheduling, professional, confidential communication, and understanding of the rules and regulations of the most common dental insurance plans.
+With emphasis on terminology, diagnostic and procedural codes, students will have the knowledge to properly

-Prerequisites: DEN120 Terms Offered: SU, WI
+Prereauisites: DEN120 Terms Offered: SU.
+WI

 DEN150 Dental Anatomy and Material Sciences